-2.3 Procedure
+2.3.
+Procedure

-On arrival at the laboratory, participants were told that the experiment's goal was to test interaction with a new product search engine developed for an industrial partner at the Institute of Information Systems at Humboldt University.
-During the experimental briefing, in which instructions were read aloud to all participants, one of our goals was to minimize sympathy with us as experimenters.
-This was done to avoid an 'experimenter effect' leading subjects to eventually trust our data handling policies more than they would in a normal navigation.Participants were then asked to fill out the paper-and-pencil questionnaire.
+On arrival at the laboratory, participants were told that the experiment's goal was to test interaction with a new product search engine developed at the Institute of Information Systems at Humboldt University.
+They were then asked to fill out a paper-and-pencil questionnaire.
+Privacy attitudes and concerns represented 27% of the pre-shopping questions.6